Traumatism/Stick/README.md

 Since I am a brain-dead kid without any imagination, module suggestions are welcome (open an issue, or tell me directly on Discord: toast~#0001.
 For other social platforms see [this link](https://traumatism.github.io/).

 Warning: some of the modules might be sending direct requests to the target if it's a host, domain, or URL... you MUST have the target's authorization to perform a scan on their system.
-Otherwise here is a cool [VPN service](https://mullvad.net/).
+I am not encouraging anyone to perform illegal scans on any system!

 ![](./assets/mindmap-b.png)